 - pocket money/savings

 - Christmas, birthday or other festival presents

-Tax relief is also available for foster carers, the qualifying amount is based on the initial £10,000.
-Following that the rate is £200 per week, per placement aged under 11, and £250 per week, per placement for children over 11.
+Fostering allowance varies depending on the needs of each child, but it isn’t always easy to work out just how the allowance works and the typical amounts available.
+This is especially true when you factor in tax relief, an additional option for foster carers where the qualifying amount is based on the initial £10,000.
+Following that, the rate is £200 per week, per placement aged under 11, and £250 per week, per placement for children aged over 11.

-Jay is an 8 year old boy with complex needs, his foster carers receive additional financial support due to his condition, a total of £460.88 per week for the length of the placement.
+Jay is an 8 year old boy with ADHD.
+His foster carers receive additional financial support due to his condition: a total of £460.88 per week for the length of the placement.

-Frankie is a 14 year old girl who has been living in a residential unit and has been placed with Step Down foster carers, during this transition placement Frankie and her foster carers will work to a programme of additional support and psychological consultation.
-Find out more about our Step Down service here.
+Frankie is a 14 year old girl who has been living in a residential unit and has been placed with Step Down foster carers.
+During this transition placement, Frankie and her foster carers will work to a programme of additional support and psychological consultation.

 Step Down carers receive the following weekly payments for the length of the placement:

 £462 p/w for weeks one to three.

 Over 52 weeks of the year = £26,684.